Stripstone/jubly-reader/docs/05_PRODUCT_LAUNCH_AND_INTEGRATION.md

 - token or usage display should appear only where it is truly helpful and backed by real values
 - manual tier selector buttons are development-only and must not remain production authority

+### Pending and re-hydration framework requirement
+- account, billing, usage, restore, and other server-backed shell/value surfaces must use safe pending, neutral, hidden, or locked states rather than believable wrong values
+- `pending-surfaces.md` is the maintained framework companion for these surfaces and must be updated when they change
+- dead-end account or billing buttons are launch failures, not minor polish issues
+- interim modal or section-based public flows still have to obey this framework while route-backed final surfaces are being completed

 ## Data ownership and authority map

 ### Shell owns